 Geriatric nursing (or gerontological nursing) specializes in taking take of older adult patients.
-Geriatric nurses work with the elderly and their families in order to provide best care and improve the quality of life of the patients.
+Geriatric nurses work with the elderly and their families in order to provide the best care and improve the quality of life of the patients.

-Gerontological nursing deals with wide variety of health problems, majority of which are chronic.
+Gerontological nursing deals with the wide variety of health problems, a majority of which are chronic.
 This includes dementia, hearing and vision impairment, diabetes and cardiovascular diseases.
 Geriatric nurses work in various different establishments from nursing homes to hospitals and even patients homes.
 Depending on the health of the patients, the work may include anything from occasional appointments to 24/7 supervision of the elderly.